dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 int Function(int) f = funcValue.call; // Disallowed!
 ```

-We can detect these statically, and they always throw at run-time, so we can special case them.
+We can detect these statically, so we can special case them in the compiler.

 ### Consequences